Opel 1,2 Liter: Commercial

 Commercially the car was a success.
 Possibly on account of the aggressive price reduction accompanying its introduction, the P4 sold even better that the 1,2 Liter model, with 40,405 cars produced in 1936 which was the models best year, and the year in which its production volume equated 19 percent of the German passenger car market.
 In view of the relatively national focus of the major individual European automobile markets at this time, the overwhelming majority of Opel 1,2 Liter/P4 models will have been sold in Germany.
 In 1936 the Opel P4 was Germany's most popular car.
 The value for money that the Opel P4 offered will have been a cause for concern to supporters of the government sponsored Volkswagen programme, which was already well advanced and which was a pet project of Adolf Hitler.
 Production of the little Opel was in any case much reduced during 1937, the P4's last year of production, reflecting the popularity of the larger and much more modern Kadett: for the Kadett 1937 was the first full year of production.

-Total production between 1931 and 1937 of the 1,2 Liter, 1,0 Liter, and P4 models commbined was 173,027.
+Total production between 1931 and 1937 of the 1,2 Liter, 1,0 Liter, and P4 models combined was 173,027.